ThamiM20/WorkFlowLab-Template/README.md

 Make AI SaaS in a weekend.

-The complete Next.js boilerplate for building profitable SaaS, with auth, payments, i18n, newsletter, dashboard, blog, docs, blocks, themes, SEO and more.
+The complete Next.js boilerplate for building content-driven websites, with auth, i18n, newsletter, dashboard, blog, docs, blocks, themes, SEO and more.

 ## Author